 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Plymouth and West Devon Record Office, Unit 3, Clare Place, Plymouth PL4 0JW.
-Most of the records were destroyed by enemy bombing in 1941.
+Most of local records were destroyed by enemy bombing in 1941.
 Holdings include: Board and Committee minutes (1909-1930); Poor Law Board and Local Government Board correspondence 1851-19145.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.